SulaimanAlfarsi/helpdesk-ticketing-system/IMPROVEMENTS_REPORT.md

 * Employee/User status updates use the raising user.
 * Agent status updates use the assigned agent and are disabled when no agent is assigned.
 * Manager status updates send `changedByType: SYSTEM` and `changedById: null`.

-## Backend Verification Status

-Backend tests were not rerun as part of this frontend report.
-The frontend build was verified successfully.